christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis and in Egyptian mythology the son of Isis was Horus), and Jesus is called Isa in the Quran. -Ura is a city suffix so this makes "Isaura" (Isa-Ura) literally "Jesus City".

 Galatia = Galilee: The names are linguistically identical.
 "Galatia" is the Greek form of "Galilee."
-His kingdom was the biblical "Galilee."
+His kingdom was the biblical "Galilee".

 This would mean that Mithridates VI Eupator of Pontus (aka Ptolemy XII Auletes/Mark Antony/Herod) was also Brogitarix, king of Galatia (Full name: Brogitaris (Brigatos) van (de) Celtes